Have you ever wanted to find a great way to help motivate your toddler and/or child to eat healthy and finish their dinner?

 After having just made pumpkin cookies that were fresh out of the oven, the kitchen smelled REALLY good.
 I told her I would get her a cookie and she was happy.
 Then my little boy added to the excitement and chimed in with the request for a pumpkin cookie also.
 The only problem was, he had not even touched his lunch!

 Sure enough, this timeless age old approach of food motivation once again worked like magic in helping my son eat healthy and finish his lunch.
-Within minutes my little guy finished his entire salmon sandwich, all his cantaloupe, and he was delighted to have the privilege of getting a Pumpkin Oatmeal cookie right out of the oven for dessert.
+Within minutes, my little guy devoured his entire salmon sandwich, polished off all his cantaloupe, and delightedly indulged in the privilege of having a Pumpkin Oatmeal cookie right out of the oven for dessert.